nullroot-py/How-to-install-Clover-in-Windows-UEFI/README.md

 <br/>
 Download Clover Bootloader ISO file from here: https://sourceforge.net/projects/cloverefiboot/files/Bootable_ISO/
 <br/>
-The file will be in a compressed formar called lzma, with a .lzma extension.
+The file will be in a compressed format called lzma, with a .lzma extension.
 <br/>
 Note: The ISO files are from 2019, use Clover Configurator to update Clover accordingly.
 <br/>